tobgu/qcache/README.rst

 ********************************
 Ideas for coming features & work
 ********************************
+These may or may not be realized, it's far from sure that all of the ideas are good.

 * Improve documentation
-* Stream data into dataframe rather than waiting for complete input
+* Stream data into dataframe rather than waiting for complete input, chunked HTTP upload or similar.
-* Streaming proxy
+* Streaming proxy to allow clients to only know about one endpoint.
-* Configurable URL prefix
+* Configurable URL prefix to allow being mounted at arbitrary position behind a proxy.
-* Implement both GET and POST to query (using .../q/)
+* POST to query (using .../q/).
+This would potentially allow larger queries.
+* Return information about the full query result size before any slicing was done to facilitate paging.
-* Make it possible to execute multiple queries in one request (qs=,/qs/)
+* Make it possible to execute multiple queries and return multiple responses in one request (qs=,/qs/).
-* Allow post with data and query in one request, this will guarantee progress as long as the dataset fits in memory. {"query": ..., dataset: ...}
+* Allow post with data and query in one request, this will guarantee progress as long as the dataset fits in memory. {"query": ..., "dataset": ...}
-* Counters available at special URL (cache hits direct and indirect, misses, dataset size distribution, exception count)
 * Exceptions to Sentry?
-* SSL and basic authentication
 * Possibility to specify indexes when uploading data (how do the indexes affect size? write performance? read performance?)
 * Possibility to upload files as a way to prime the cache without taking up memory.
 * Namespaces for more diverse statistics based on namespace?
-* Docker container with QCache
 * Publish performance numbers
-* Other formats in addition to CSV and JSON?
+* Other table formats in addition to CSV and JSON?
 * Break out all things dataframe into an own package and provide possibility to update and insert into dataframe based on predicate just like querying is done now.
+* Reduce docker images size.
+Perhaps by using the microconda image and use binary builds of pandas and numexpr to avoid all the dependencies that needs to be installed for compilation.

 ************
 Contributing